pyinstaller/pyinstaller/doc/source/Manual.rst

 |PyInstaller| is a normal Python package.
-You can download the archive from PyPi_, but it is easier to install using pip_ where pip_ is available, for example::
+You can download the archive from PyPi_, but it is easier to install using pip_ where is is available, for example::

     pip install pyinstaller